 In 1919, a group of Dutch farmers realised that there was more to the potatoes they were growing.
 Instead of selling their crops themselves, they started a cooperative to find buyers for the starch.
-That cooperative was Avebe and the starch was the first of a range of products they cultivated from potatoes.
-Today, we are more than 2,000 members strong, and feature a team of 1,500 professionals working with customers around the world, sharing the vision of a healthier and more sustainable future.
-Many of the things we’re working on would seem impossible to our founders – but we like to think they’d still recognise the way we go about making them happen.
+That cooperative was Avebe and the starch was the first of a range of products they derived from potatoes.
+Today, we are more than 2,000 members strong, and feature a team of 1,300 professionals working with customers around the world, sharing the vision of a healthier and more sustainable future.
+Many of the things we’re working on seemed impossible to our founders – but we like to think they’d still recognise the way we go about making them happen.
 We’re still a cooperative.
-We’re still only using potatoes.
+We’re still only using the potato.
 And we’re still doing it together.
-In 2019, we even received the honorary Royal Warrant of the Netherlands: a recognition of our conviction that our members, employees, customers and society alike all benefit from our work.
+In 2019, we received the honorary Royal Warrant of the Netherlands: a recognition of our conviction that our members, employees, customers and society alike all benefit from our work.

 The challenges today’s planet and people face are too big for any one of us to solve.
 Climate.
 Nutrition.
 Health.
 You simply can’t build a sustainable food system on your own.
 But together we can do it: it requires transparency, openness and a willingness to share each other’s vision.
 Our ability to put consensus and respect over short term, opportunistic gain – makes us the ideal organisation to trust with expanding the potato’s potential.

-Potatoes are the planet’s most versatile crop.
+The potato is the planet’s most versatile crop.
 Technically, they can even grow on Mars.
 They pack up to four times the calories per acre of corn.
 They feed a billion people every day.
-And since they’re both less vulnerable to climate change and less responsible for it, they could provide nutrition for even more.
+And since they are less vulnerable to climate change and less responsible for it, they could provide nutrition for even more.